Richard Tuttle: Recognition

 Tuttle has been the recipient of many awards for his work, including the 74th American Exhibition, Art Institute of Chicago Biennial Prize, the Skowhegan Medal for Sculpture in 1998, and the Aachen Art Prize in 1998 from the Ludwig Forum für Internationale Kunst.
 In 2012, he was elected to the National Academy and in 2013 he was invited to become a member of the American Academy of Arts and Letters.
 Tuttle was the artist in residence at the Getty Research Institute from September 2012 through June 2013.

 He presented a lecture in collaboration with his poet wife, Mei-Mei Berssenbrugge, through the Visiting Artists Program at the School of the Art Institute of Chicago in April 2009.

 Art market

-Tuttle is represented by the Pace Gallery in New York, Galerie Schmela in Düsseldorf, and by the Annemarie Verna Galerie in Zurich.
+Tuttle is represented by the Pace Gallery in New York, Galerie Schmela in Düsseldorf, Galerie Greta Meert in Brussels, and by the Annemarie Verna Galerie in Zürich.
 In 2002, a tin wall piece called Letters (The 26 Series) (1966) sold at auction for $1 million.